cloud-gov/cg-site/content/apps/durable-logging.md

 ./make-elk-service.sh -d 18f.gov -u MY_KIBANA_USERNAME -a MY_APPNAME
 ```

-where *MY_KIBANA_USERNAME* is a username you select for your Kibana proxy service
+where `MY_KIBANA_USERNAME` is a username you pick for your Kibana proxy service
-and *MY_APPNAME* is the name of the application for which you would like ELK service.
+and `MY_APPNAME` is the name of the application for which you would like ELK service.

 #### Basics